sanzor/Ctesiphon/Server.md

 The inbound task is basically a loop running in a  `System.Threading.Task` for those familiar with the `.NET` Ecosystem (an operation which is dispatched over the framework's  thread pool  , more on it [here](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task?view=net-5.0)).

-This task gets spawned at the begining of the session - when the user connects to the server via a upgradeable  http request to websockets.
+This task gets spawned at the begining of the session - when the user connects to the server via a upgradeable  http-to-websocket request .

 #### Message types

-Inside the inbound Task we will receive messages from the websocket connection and it is our responsibility to handle them accordingly.Therefore  a couple of messages have been defined:
+Inside the inbound Task we will receive messages from the websocket connection and it is our responsibility to handle them accordingly.Therefore  the following messages have been defined:

 | Message Type | Arguments | Action Performed |